Madison Dog Bite Lawyers

 - Property Damage: If personal property (such as clothing or accessories) is damaged in the attack, compensation may cover the cost of replacement or repair.

-- Punitive Damages: In cases where the dog’s owner was egregiously negligent or the dog had a known history of aggression, punitive damages may be awarded as a punishment and deterrent.
+- Punitive Damages: In cases where the dog’s owner was egregiously negligent or there is a known history of aggression with the dog, victims may receive punitive damages as well.

 Injuries from Dog Bites